Private tech companies mobilize to address shortages for medical supplies, masks and sanitizer – TechCrunch

 Endless West announced this morning that it would shift production away from its distillery to begin making hand sanitizers.
 The World Health Organization approved their sanitizers, which the company will produce in its warehouse in San Francisco.

-The 2-ounce bottles will be donated to local restaurants and bars that remain open for delivery, so that employees can use them and distribute them to customers.
+The two-ounce bottles will be donated to local restaurants and bars that remain open for delivery, so that employees can use them and distribute them to customers.
 Bulk quantities will be distributed to healthcare organizations and facilities that need them.

 Endless West also put out a call for other companies to provide supplies to hospitals and health organizations in the San Francisco Bay Area.

-“We felt it was imperative to do our part and dedicate what resources we have to assist with shortages in the healthcare and food & beverage industries who keep the engine running and provide such important functions in this time of immense need throughout the community.” said Alec Lee, CEO of Endless West, in a statement.
+“We felt it was imperative to do our part and dedicate what resources we have to assist with shortages in the healthcare and food & beverage industries who keep the engine running and provide such important functions in this time of immense need throughout the community,” said Alec Lee, CEO of Endless West, in a statement.

 Los Angeles-based Bev is no different.